Argentina–United Kingdom relations: Economic relationship in the 19th century

 After Argentina obtained its independence, economic ties between Britain and Argentina increased substantially.
-Britain’s textile exports to Argentina grew by 9.4% yearly between 1817 and 1874.
-Nearly 10 percent of Britain’s capital outflows between 1865 and 1914 went to Argentina; this was larger than the British capital outflow to India.
+Britain's textile exports to Argentina grew by 9.4% yearly between 1817 and 1874.
+Nearly 10 percent of Britain's capital outflows between 1865 and 1914 went to Argentina; this was larger than the British capital outflow to India.

 The Conservative Republic (1880–1916)

 Prince Philip, Duke of Edinburgh and President Arturo Frondizi in 1962.

 A series of geographical expeditions to Patagonia, the Strait of Magellan and Tierra del Fuego made by the Argentine explorer Francisco Pascasio Moreno and Chilean expert Diego Barros Arana between 1873 and 1879 helped forge closer ties with Chile and in 1881 the two countries signed the Treaty of limits.
 In 1896, problems with the demarcation resulted in an arbitration award in Britain.
 At that time, Moreno was appointed expert on behalf of the Argentine government.
-In a gesture of brotherhood, 15 February 1899 was found in the Strait of Magellan, Argentine President Julio Argentino Roca and Chilean President Federico Errazuriz Echaurren, in what became known as the "Embrace of the Straits".
-Finally, the British award was ratified by the General Treaty of Arbitration of 1902 signed in Santiago by Acting Foreign Minister Jose A. Terry, who was criticised on the home front because of the concessions that the country did to Chile and because subjected to perpetual conflict resolution between the two countries to the British crown.
+In a gesture of brotherhood, 15 February 1899 was found in the Strait of Magellan, Argentine President Julio Argentino Roca and Chilean president Federico Errazuriz Echaurren, in what became known as the "Embrace of the Straits".
+Finally, the British award was ratified by the General Treaty of Arbitration of 1902 signed in Santiago by Acting Foreign Minister Jose A. Terry, who was criticised on the home front because of the concessions that the country made to Chile and because the agreement subjected perpetual conflict resolution between the two countries to the British crown.

 In 1902, the chancellor of the second government of Julio Argentino Roca, Dr. Luis María Drago, made an outstanding performance in his defence of Latin American sovereignty against the sea blockade of Venezuela imposed by Britain, Germany and Italy as punishment for debts that Venezuela had with those countries, and that the president Cipriano Castro refused to pay.

 During the First World War, under President Hipólito Yrigoyen, Argentina adopted the policy known as "benevolent neutrality", under which Argentina remained a non-belligerent party throughout the conflict, but provided generous economic assistance to the Allies in the form of interest-free loans, particularly to Britain and France, becoming an important net creditor to the Allied side.